-NASIS is an omnibus survey of quality of life in the state of Nebraska.
-A representative sample of Nebraskans are asked to give their opinion on a variety of topics and issues.
+The Nebraska Annual Social Indicators Survey (NASIS) is an omnibus survey where a representative sample of Nebraskans are asked to give their opinion on a variety of topics and issues.
 This survey is a product of the Bureau of Sociological Research of the University of Nebraska-Lincoln working in collaboration with state agencies and other educational and research organizations.
 The data are used by a wide range of organizations for policy and program planning and by the faculty and students of the University of Nebraska for research.

 NASIS provides government, non-profit agencies, and academic researchers a cost-effective means of obtaining data from a survey conducted with the highest scientific standards of social research.
 Researchers purchase the amount of space they need to include their questions of interest.
 This can range from one question to multiple pages of questions.
 Costs vary from year to year depending on the number of researchers who buy space and the amount of survey space that is purchased each year, but researchers can use $7,500 a page as an estimate for budgeting.
 The number of questions clients can fit on a page varies based on how the items are formatted.
 BOSR works with each researcher to optimally organize their purchased space.
 Each researcher then gets the data for their purchased questions and the core items (see below).
 Many BOSR clients choose to analyze the data themselves.
 As a result, the estimated amount does not include reporting.
 BOSR can and has negotiated reporting for NASIS researchers for a modest fee.

 The following is a typical timeline for NASIS: